 In 1874 the church was moved to its present site, where a one-room frame church was built and the name was changed to Harmony Grove Methodist Episcopal Church, South.
 The Sunday School records tell us that, "Harmony Grove Methodist Sabbath School organized in November, 1874, has been kept up continuously until the present May, 1880, when the classes were rearranged under Superintendent S. M. Shankle and M. L. Parker, assistant.
 May the Lord prosper the school in the future as he has in the past and may it prove a blessing to the rising generations for ages to come."

 In 1903 under the ministry of the Reverend G. M. Eakes, the church launched a building project using the old church as the main body.
 Additions were made, and a larger, more commodious building resulted.
 The building was completed in 1904.
 The name had become by now The Commerce Methodist Episcopal Church, South, with the changing of the name of the town.
 This building was used until a campaign for the present edifice was begun in 1919 when the old church was torn down, a basement was excavated, and a modern cream brick structure was built.

 An annex was built in 1954 at a cost of $13,000 and is used today for classrooms.
 In 1958 an educational building was erected at a cost of $40,000.
 It contains a chapel, a large well-equipped nursery, spacious classrooms for children and youth, and our award winning preschool.

 In 2000 our Family Life Center was built with seating for 250, a commercial kitchen, and gym.
 Also the parsonage was repurposed as a church office and meeting space.
-At Commerce First we continue our legacy of over 170 years of practicing our Wesleyan heritage in this community.
+At Commerce First we continue a legacy of over 170 years of practicing our Wesleyan heritage in our community.